Skip to content

 What to Expect At a Family Law Mediation for Property Division

-Working out what to do with property assets when a couple decides to separate can be a difficult, stressful process.
+Working out what to do with property assets when a couple decides to separate can be a difficult, stressful process, and many are turning to family law mediation for property division as an alternative.
 And it’s not made easier by the cost and inevitable delays involved if you need to go to court to have orders made about how everything should be divided.

 That’s where mediation offers a compelling alternative.
 This dispute resolution method provides a significantly cheaper, faster and generally less stressful means of resolving a family dispute about property, avoiding the need to go to court.
 In contrast to the adversarial nature of the court process, mediation emphasises collaboration and cooperation between both parties to reach a resolution you can both live with, and thereby move forward with your lives.